mwistro/Scrobblez/README.md

 # 🎵 Scrobblez - Last.fm Scrobbling CLI

 This is a **TypeScript CLI application** that allows you to quickly and efficiently scrobble tracks to Last.fm.
-Made with ❤️, TypeScript, and a passion for music tracking.

 ---